 How to Assemble the Salad

 Place maple glazed Brussels sprouts, Dutch carrots, freekeh, peas and walnuts in a large mixing bowl and squeeze lemon juice and drizzle olive oil into the bowl.

 To serve, tumble ingredients into a large platter and top with dollops of creamy goat’s cheese around the salad.

-With the nutty texture of freekeh and toasted walnuts along with sweet maple glazed Brussels sprouts and dutch carrots balanced with freshness of peas and then rounded off with creamy goat’s cheese, our warm Brussels sprouts salad is insanely flavoursome.
+With the nutty texture of freekeh and toasted walnuts along with sweet maple glazed Brussels sprouts and carrots balanced with the freshness of peas and then rounded off with creamy goat cheese, our warm Brussels sprouts salad is insanely flavoursome.

-More Hearty Salad Recipes:
+More Winter Salad Recipes

-Roasted Brussels Sprouts Salad with Dutch Carrots
+Roasted Brussels Sprouts And Carrots

 - 1 bunch Dutch carrots